CorneaAdrianEmilian/BankApp/README.md

 Application that simulates a bank.\
 It has:
 - Log in system
-- Administrators acconts
+- Administrator account
-- User acconts
+- User account
-- User acconts management
+- User account management